Xelyz/Frontline-rules/ruleBook.md

 - **Battle**: Cards engage in battles by clicking the minion/hero as the attacker and an adjacent opponent minion/hero as the target.
 - **Switch Places**: Players can switch positions of their two adjacent minions, which is considered as 2 moves.
 3. **Turn Ends**: Players end their turn.
 The opponent starts their turn. *Exhaustions* are removed.

+Each player have 80 seconds to perform their actions each turn.
+If a player is not able to end turn within that time, the turn automatically ends.

 ### Playing Cards
 - **Deploying Cards**: Players can play their card by paying the relative cost and choose a legal tile on the field.
 It is done by clicking the card in the hand and then clicking the tile on the field where you want to play the card